 About 3 years ago I attended a Perform Better Learn by Doing, 1-Day Seminar.
-One of the reasons I went was to hear Brett Jones lecture on Restorative Practices, particularly the use of Indian Clubs, as I had little knowledge on the tool and only an awareness of their presence in fitness as an ancient tool.
-This sort of old school tool and training was the direction I was headed.
-Although the Indian Club has been around since the dawn of mankind, the Indian Club we use today first became popular in England and America around 1900.
+One of the reasons I went was to hear Brett Jones lecture on Restorative Practices, particularly the use of wooden clubs, as I had little knowledge on the tool and only an awareness of their presence in fitness as an ancient tool.
+This sort of old school training was the direction I was headed.
+Although the wooden club has been around since the dawn of mankind, the club we use today first became popular in England and America around 1900.

-Listening to Brett Jones lecture on this ancient tool was fascinating.
+Listening to Brett Jones’ lecture on this ancient tool was fascinating.
 He spoke of it as a weapon and how training was martial or combative in origin but that warriors needed a restorative practice to counter the training intensity of constant battle.
-This is where we get most of our Indian Club swinging techniques.
+This is where we get most of our club swinging techniques.

-We did a hands-on portion of the seminar and after 20 minutes of swinging a pair of 1 lb Indian Clubs my shoulders felt the best they had in years…I was hooked.
+We did a hands-on portion of the seminar and after 20 minutes of swinging a pair of 1 lb Indian clubs my shoulders felt the best they had in years…I was hooked.
 There is much to be said about the effectiveness of a tool that in twenty minutes can help a lifetime of shoulder gunk.
-Here are some benefits of Indian Club swinging and why you might want to start integrating Indian Club swinging into your training practice.
+Here are some benefits of wooden club swinging and why you might want to start integrating club swinging into your training practice.

 Humans are designed to grasp objects and manipulate them through space.
 Sadly, in today’s society we do very little of this.
 Our hands have suffered because of it.
-Arthritis and Carpal Tunnel Syndrome as on the rise and in general people just have weak hands.
-Although grabbing an Indian Club isn’t necessarily a strength exercise, just moving the Indian Club around and letting the weight do the work for you has some amazing health benefits for your hands and fingers.
+Arthritis and Carpal Tunnel Syndrome is on the rise and in general people just have weak hands.
+Although grabbing a club isn’t necessarily a strength exercise, just moving the club around and letting the weight do the work for you has some amazing health benefits for your hands and fingers.

 Remember your hands and the abilities they possess are what make you human, no other creature can do more with a hand.
 Also, your hands are your primary tool for nearly every single daily activity life asks of you, so take care of them.